 With Square, there’s no need to sign up for a separate card-not-present merchant account to process online payments.
 Here are some of the affordable ways to process CNP transactions with Square.

-- Utilize Invoices.
-Invoices are free to send — pay only 2.9% + 30 cents for each invoice paid.
-Invoices are a strong option for customers who don’t feel comfortable disclosing their payment details over the phone.
+- Utilize Invoices, Invoices are a strong option for customers who don’t feel comfortable disclosing their payment details over the phone.

 - Implement Square’s e-commerce API, which allows you to process payments with Square on your own website.

 - Utilize Square Online Checkout, which generates a simple online checkout link or button.
 Just create a link with your item name and a price, and share the link on your existing website, social media channels or in an email.
 Learn how to get started with Square Online Checkout.